-Within Hampshire, the acronym MET is used to identify all children who are missing; believed to be at risk of or being exploited; or who are at risk of or are being trafficked.
-Given the close links between all of these issues, there has been a considered response to join all these issues, so that cross over of risk is not missed.
+Within Hampshire, the acronym MET is used to identify all children who are missing; believed to be at risk of or are being exploited; or who are at risk of or are being trafficked.

+Given the close links between all these issues, there has been a considered response to view them as potentially linked, so that cross over of risk is not missed.

-Children Missing from Education
+Children Absent from Education